Mental Models: Why They Matter in Product Adoption

 A user will compare their past relative experience to determine if taking action is worth the effort.

 As you can see, mental models are the very last step in a person’s decision-making.
-So as an organization, it is imperative to understand each user group’s shared mental model so that ultimately we know how the user makes decisions.
-This leads to our understanding of how they decide to use and adopt a product.
+So as an organization, it is imperative to understand each user group’s shared mental model so that we ultimately know how the user makes decisions.
+Understanding shared mental models leads to knowing how they decide to use and adopt a product.

 How does this affect user training?